mrciolino/wiki-backup/characters/Rathwing.md

 ## Veerian Rathwing
 ![wrath.png](/wrath.png)
 ### Background
 An evil draconic sorcerer with large bat wings.
-He is the descendant of both Darmuth and Inferno.
+He is the descendant of both [Darmuth](/characters/Darmuth) and [Inferno](/characters/inferno).
 He was encouraged by Darmuth to commit acts of greater and greater evil, which he happily obliged.
 ### Powers
 Flight, control of an evil cult, pioneer of the Rathwing-style of fighting which is to turn invisible, teleport, and spam fireball.
 Also he could cast animate object on a stack of coins to deal many attacks.
+### Goals
+- Restarting the necrotic wars.
+- Gain the approval of his ancestor [Darmuth](/characters/Darmuth).
 ### Evil Deeds
 - Destroyed Saragossa, and Demsford.
 - Ran a cult which committed widespread human slaughter.